-Our professional Polish translators have the necessary experience and qualifications to translate any document from English to Polish, Polish to English or any other of over 200 languages we support.
-Our Polish translators are all based in-country and can handle any specialist document such as:
+Our professional Polish translators have the necessary experience and qualifications to translate any document from English to Polish, Polish to English or any other of over 180 languages we support.
+Our native Polish translators can handle any specialist document such as:

 There are a few things that should be considered when preparing your document for Polish translation: